DC23/workflows/_episodes/03-wildcards.md

 ## Removing Duplication

-This has a lot of duplication.
-For example, the names of text files and data files are repeated in many places throughout the Snakefile.
+There is a lot of duplication.
+For example, the names of files are repeated in many places throughout the Snakefile.
 Snakefiles are a form of code and, in any code, repetition can lead to problems (e.g. we rename a data file in one part of the Snakefile but forget to rename it elsewhere).

 > ## D.R.Y.
 (Don't Repeat Yourself)
 >